 I came to realize that there was no difference in the delivery method of content to an audience and how it’s consumed because there was always one underlying truth:

-The experience I gained from this was invaluable and after this event I felt I found a new home with DHS working as a public servant.
-I volunteered for several “details” – one was with FEMA during Hurricanes Harvey/Maria/Irma setting up many DRCs (Disaster Recovery Centers) in Texas over the course of several months and helping hundreds of survivors of these storms.
+It was also during this time I volunteered for several “details” one was with FEMA during Hurricanes Harvey/Maria/Irma setting up many DRCs (Disaster Recovery Centers) in Texas over the course of several months and helping hundreds of survivors of these storms.

 Then in 2020 the COVID pandemic hit and since the nation’s airlines were cutting travel back dramatically – I volunteered to work on another “detail” with the SBA – Small Business Administration to help thousands of small business owners throughout the country stay afloat with government loans and subsides.